Sign In

 To ensure the diverse needs of our students are met, JPC provides a continuum of learning from Kindergarten to Year Twelve:

-• Primary School (Kindergarten to Year Six)
+• Primary School (Kindergarten to Year 6)

-• Secondary School (Years Seven to Twelve).
+• Secondary School (Years 7 to 12).

 Our College community grows in a Christian Ecumenical faith-based environment where the Christian Ecumenical faith is foundational, where our values are embraced, where mutual respect offers a hand that reaches out and welcomes all cultures and faiths, and where the potential for our students is unlimited.